 Costs incurred for research and development are expensed as incurred.
 Certain agreements require the Company to make pre-payments for clinical research organizations ("CROs") services.
-As of December 31, 2019, the Company had \$1.2 million in prepayments for CRO services of which \$120 thousand is included in prepaid and other current asset balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets balance on the balance sheet.
-As of December 31, 2018, the Company had \$1.3 million in prepayments for CRO services of which \$290 thousand is included in prepaid and other current asset balance on the balance sheet and ther remaining \$996 thousand is included within the other long term assets balance on the balance sheet.
+As of December 31, 2020, the Company had \$1.2 million in prepayments for CRO services of which \$110 thousand is included in prepaid expense and other current assets balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets section of the balance sheet.
+As of December 31, 2019, the Company had \$1.2 million in prepayments for CRO services of which \$120 thousand is included in prepaid expense and other current assets balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets balance on the balance sheet and the remaining \$1.1 million is included within the other long term assets balance on the balance sheet.